raysuelzer/commentator-ai/README.md

-# Commetnator AI README
+# Commentator AI README

-A plugin designed to add comments to code using Chat GPT.
+A plugin for VSCode designed to add comments to code using Chat GPT.
 You will need to generate an API key here:

 https://platform.openai.com/